jcarpenter/joshcarpenter.ca/src/posts/covid-19.md

 ## What should we do to prepare?

-### Everyone:
+Buy the same medications and follow the same procedures that you would for a typical bad respiratory bug like bronchitis or pneumonia:

+-   Acetominophen/Paracetamol (e.g. Tylenol) and Ibuprofen (e.g. Advil).
+Alternate every 4 hours.
+-   Mucinex
+-   Cough medicine.
+E.g. Robitussin, DayQuil/NyQuil.
+-   Humidifer (can also turn on hot shower and sit in bathroom, or make pot of steaming water).
+-   Thermometer
+-   Kleenex

--   Stockpile critical prescription meds.
+Stockpile critical prescription meds.
 Many supply chains run through China. ==[UCSF COVID-19 Panel Notes](https://docs.google.com/document/d/1v74KlOuKNgeoKCrN4poZjvzcJq5Lp0HqdLolGoc2OIo/edit?usp=sharing&usp=embed_facebook).
 Google Docs.
 12 Mar 2020.
 Retrieved 13 Mar 2020.==

--   Pneumonia shot may be helpful.
+Pneumonia shot may be helpful.
 Doesn't prevent COVID-19, but reduces chance of being weakened, which makes COVID-19 more dangerous.
 For same reason, get flu shot next fall. ==[UCSF COVID-19 Panel Notes](https://docs.google.com/document/d/1v74KlOuKNgeoKCrN4poZjvzcJq5Lp0HqdLolGoc2OIo/edit?usp=sharing&usp=embed_facebook).
 Google Docs.
 12 Mar 2020.
-Retrieved 13 Mar 2020.==
+Retrieved 13 Mar 2020.== [TODO: Find another citation for this]{.todo}.

--   Buy meds for symptoms.
-[TODO: Citation and additional detail needed]{.todo}.

-    -   "You basically just want to prepare as though you know you're going to get a nasty respiratory bug like bronchitis or pneumonia."
-    -   Kleenex
-    -   Acetominophen (Tylenol) - 350 mg tablets
-    -   Ibuprofen (Advil) - 200 mg tablets
-    -   Mucinex
-    -   Cough medicine.
-E.g. Robitussin, DayQuil/NyQuil.
-    -   Humidifer (can also turn on hot shower and sit in bathroom, or make pot of steaming water).
-    -   Thermometer

-### Elderly

-> We at UCSF are moving our 'at risk' parents back from nursing homes, etc, to their own homes.
-Then are not letting them out of the house.
-The other members of the family are washing hands the moment they come in. ==[UCSF COVID-19 Panel Notes](https://docs.google.com/document/d/1v74KlOuKNgeoKCrN4poZjvzcJq5Lp0HqdLolGoc2OIo/edit?usp=sharing&usp=embed_facebook).
-Google Docs.
-12 Mar 2020.
-Retrieved 13 Mar 2020.==
+## Is Ibuprofen safe?

+Expert consensus as of Mar 20 is that there is little hard evidence of ibuprofen worsening COVID-19. ==Szklarski, Cassandra.
+[No Concrete Evidence Ibuprofen Makes COVID-19 Worse: Canadian Health Experts](https://www.theglobeandmail.com/world/article-no-concrete-evidence-ibuprofen-makes-covid-19-worse-canadian-health/).
+The Globe and Mail.
+19 Mar 2020.
+Retrieved 20 Mar 2020.== The WHO tweeted on Mar 18: "Based on currently available information, WHO does not recommend against the use of ibuprofen."
+And the FDA released a [statement](https://www.fda.gov/drugs/drug-safety-and-availability/fda-advises-patients-use-non-steroidal-anti-inflammatory-drugs-nsaids-covid-19) Mar 19 saying, "At this time, FDA is not aware of scientific evidence connecting the use of NSAIDs, like ibuprofen, with worsening COVID-19 symptoms."

+Ibuprofen concerns arose when the French health minister [tweeted on Mar 14](https://twitter.com/olivierveran/status/1238776545398923264) that, "taking anti-inflammatory drugs (ibuprofen, cortisone . . .) could be an aggravating factor for the infection.
+If you have a fever, take paracetamol".

 ::: #references .thick-border